fjelltopp/fjelltopp-ansible/README.md

 Guest IP can be retrieved by running `ip addr show` in the VM.

 ## Prepare Environment (install Ansible)

+For Azure deployment, we use Python3.11 and a different set of requirements.
+To use this set the `PIPENV_PIPFILE` env var to `azure/Pipfile` before running the following steps.
+Locally or for AWS, just do the following:

 * `pipenv sync`
 * `pipenv shell`
 * `ansible-galaxy install -r roles/requirements.yml --force` # (on first run only)

 ## Run local setup playbook (install Minikube and deploys CKAN)
 * use inventory template from ./inventory/local_dev_example as a base for your own inventory file (instructions inside)
 * Setup requires root privileges for Minikube installation, if your account requires password on `sudo` then add "-K" after the "setup" string (it's going to ask for your password)